BoomchainLabs/networkx-graphql/README.md

 # networkx-graphql

-Adding the QL to the NetworkX Graph ;-p
+The QL in the nx.Graph

 ## Development